rotundasoftware/parcelify/README.md

 ## Client side templates and other assets

 Parcelify actually supports concatenation / enumeration of arbitrary asset types.
-Just add a bundle for that asset type in the `bundles` option and use the same key to enumerate assets of that type in your `package.json`.
+Just add a bundle for an asset type in the `bundles` option and use the same key to enumerate assets of that type in package.json.

 A tempting use case for this feature is client side templates - just include a `template` key in package.json and a corresponding entry in the `bundles` option, and you have a bundle of client side templates.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
 Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.